 Paying Back Friends or Relatives Before Filing

-Remember, you’re likely not going to be able “borrow” your way out of debt at this point.
-If you’re reading this, and considering borrowing money from relatives, it’s probably for the purpose of paying other debt that isn’t getting paid, right?
-Borrowing money from relatives usually causes strain and stress on family relationships, and only leads to hard feelings downroad, if not paid back promptly.
+Remember, you’re likely not going to be able to “borrow” your way out of debt at this point.
+If you’re reading this and considering borrowing money from relatives, it’s probably for the purpose of paying other debt that isn’t getting paid, right?
+Borrowing money from relatives usually causes strain and stress on family relationships, and only leads to hard feelings down the road, if not paid back promptly.
 If your uncle is Bill Gates, you can ignore most of this advice of course.
-Generally speaking though, it’s the old saying of not mixing business with family, neither should you do it with loans you cannot currently pay back.
-Simply put, you shouldn’t payback friends or relatives before filing bankruptcy.
+Generally speaking, though, it’s the old saying of not mixing business with family, neither should you do it with loans you cannot currently payback.
+Simply put, you shouldn’t pay back friends or relatives before filing bankruptcy.

-Bank – “That’s not fair, and we don’t care if she his grandma”
+Bank – “That’s not fair, and we don’t care if she is his grandma”

 Debtor – “But she’s my grandma”

 Trustee – “Great, tell her to give it to me”